 These are NOT direct business assistance programs, such as the S.B.A. program.
 However, we include them because they have taken special measures due to the COVID-19 outbreak and may present opportunities for certain types of companies.

 a.
 Parallel18 – Global technology business accelerator, Parallel18, has a competitive 5-month program to scale sales and growth for participants.
 However, at the juncture of COVID-19, the entity is taking various measures to support the local community of technology companies.
 Details here.

 b.
-Grupo Guayacán – This organization, which was founded more than two decades ago, is offering several investments, incubation, and business acceleration programs.
-With the COVID-19 situation we are now facing, they are offering different types of assistance.
-Their programs have different calendars, so keep up to date by visiting their website.
+Grupo Guayacán – This organization, founded more than two decades ago, offers several investments, incubation, and business acceleration programs.
+With the COVID-19 situation we are now facing, they provide different types of assistance.
+Their programs have other calendars, so keep up to date by visiting their website.